ChristopherChudzicki/jsinput-freebodydraw/README.md

 * `presence:false` is automatically chcecked for all vectors that **are not** listed within `expected_results`
 * `presence:true` is automatically checked for all vectors that **are** listed in `expected_results`

-You can also use `presence` in expected results to override the default error messages.
+You can also use `presence:true` or `presence:false` in expected results to override the default error messages.

 #### cusotm_checks

 The `custom_checks` property can be useful for more complex checks that can't be specified using the `expected_result` entry alone.
 When using custom checks, the pyton grading code for each custom check needs to be defined in the problem XML.
+See [jsinput-vectordraw](https://github.com/open-craft/jsinput-vectordraw) for details.

 #### Grading Order
 The grading philosophy for `freebodydraw` is to first checking that everything drawn so far is correct, then check whether anything is missing.
 In particular, the check order is: